General Information

 Sidewalk of a tied-arch bridge viewed from below

-• How does the steel frame structurally affect the the suspenders?
+• How do the steel frames structurally affect the suspenders?